LackingInGrav1tas/chc/README.md

     return("something");
 };
 ```
-Scoped functions can be made using the ```aware``` keyword, which gives the function the scope of it's call location.
+Scoped functions can be made using the ```aware``` keyword, which gives the function the full environment of it's call location.
 Ex.
 ```
 aware fun foo() {
     print(var);